Signature of pressure-induced topological phase transition in ZrTe$_5$: Experimental Results and Discussion

 The pressure dependence of the gapped structure at $\Upgamma$ is represented in \hyperref[fig5]{Fig.~\ref{fig5}} (a), showing the band edges attributed to the $i=4$ and $i=5$ carriers.
 The extracted gap size $\Updelta_\Upgamma$, and its error, are shown in the plot of \hyperref[fig5]{Fig.~\ref{fig5}} (b) as blue squares.
 The pressure evolution of the gap shows a decrease and subsequent increase, as would be expected from passing a WTI-to-STI phase transition.
 The tendency of the resistivity with pressure (measured at RT) is shown as the orange dashed line on the same plot, with a notable minimum.
-We suspect that this minimum, along with a similar minimum in $R_\text{p}$ and overall temperature-dependent resistivity (see \hyperref[fig2]{Fig.~\ref{fig2}}), is an indication of the topological phase transition.
+We suspect that this minimum, along with a similar minimum in $R_\text{p}$ and overall temperature-dependent resistivity (see \hyperref[fig2]{Fig.~\ref{fig2}}), is consistent with the topological phase transition.
+In Ref.\,\cite{dirac-and-sti-and-wti_mutch-strainTunedTransition-esttptz_2019} a similar resistivity minimum was observed while applying uniaxial strain to bulk ZrTe$_5$ and is attributed to a WTI-STI transition.
 The gapless state would therefore correspond to the position of this minimum, while opening a gap on either side of the phase transition would lead to an increase in resistivity.
 This is expected even more so at temperatures above $T_\text{p}$, where the chemical potential is still in the valence band, and transport contributions due to thermal excitations across the gap are relevant.
 This would explain the observed non-monotonic pressure dependence.
 To verify the evolution of the gap size with pressure using the DFT-based calculations, we have extracted the gap size along the isotropic pressure path from \hyperref[fig1]{Fig.~\ref{fig1}} (a), plotted in red.
 The x-axis of the DFT-based compression path (note the upper x-axis of \hyperref[fig5]{Fig.~\ref{fig5}} (b)) has been scaled to the pressure axis such that the gapless position is at the resistivity minimum of the devices.
 It can be observed that the DFT-based gap size matches the experimentally obtained data reasonably well on both sides of the expected phase transition.
-A comparison of the isotropic (1) and vdW-only (2) compression paths from \hyperref[fig1]{Fig.~\ref{fig1}} (a) can be found in Sec.
-VI. of the Supporting Information.
+A comparison of the isotropic (1) and vdW-only (2) compression paths from \hyperref[fig1]{Fig.~\ref{fig1}} (a) can be found in Supplementary Note 7.
 The result suggests that the exact choice of compression path makes little difference.

 The DFT-based band structures corresponding to the 0, 1 and 2 GPa pressures are shown in \hyperref[fig5]{Fig.~\ref{fig5}} (c)-(e), while the Brillouin zone of ZrTe$_5$ and the relevant high-symmetry points are shown in panel (f).
 The band structure starts in WTI phase at 0 GPa but is already in STI phase at 1 GPa.
 From the RT resistivity dependence, the transition is expected at $p_\text{t} \approx 0.7$ GPa corresponding to an isotropic compression of around 0.2\%.
 The gap opens further with the increase to 2 GPa, where the shape of the inverted bands at $\Upgamma$ is better visible.
 Importantly, the band edges defining the gap at 2 GPa are at a lower energy than at 0 GPa, which can also be seen in the experimental band edge results of \hyperref[fig5]{Fig.~\ref{fig5}} (a): despite the 0 and 2 GPa gaps being of approximately similar size, both band edges have moved to a lower position.
 Finally, one may note the presence of electron sidebands along the A1-T line, (to which we attribute the $i=2$ carrier in the MCT model), which extend to lower energies than the valence band edge, meaning that the entire band structure is gapless.